ki4jgt/Book-of-the-Damned/README.md

 *poof* The monster vanished.

 Destruction comes one step at a time.
 Do not fear the darkness, for Truth comes in the same manner, one step after another, refusing to fear the dark.
-The Lie seeks its own destruction, and gets it in the presence of Truth.
+The Lie only dies when you see it for what it truly is.

 ## Eggs of Providence